-You may be surprised by the fact the 80% of things in the world are captured by 20% of the people. and this principle of 80/20 is true in most cases around you.
+You may be surprised by the fact that 80% of things in the world are captured by 20% of the people. and this principle of 80/20 is true in most cases around you.

 You could see that uneven distribution is almost every aspect of life and business.

 - 80% of your sales come from 20% of your clients.